Cross-dressing, gender identity, and sexuality of Joan of Arc: Modern perspective

 One of the first modern writers to raise issues of gender identity and sexuality was novelist Vita Sackville-West.
-In "Saint Joan of Arc", published in 1936, she indirectly suggests that Joan of Arc may have been a lesbian due to sharing a bed with little girls and women.
+In "Saint Joan of Arc", published in 1936, she indirectly suggests that Joan of Arc may have been a lesbian due to sharing a bed with girls and women.

 Rebuttals were forthcoming and are widely mentioned.
 The most prominent rebuttal refers to the common medieval practice of women sharing beds with one another; bed sharing had no connotations in regard to sexuality.
 Bonnie Wheeler of the International Joan of Arc Society called the book "dead wrong but fun".

-Pernoud credits Joan's clothing to necessity and her belief that it was ordained by God.
-Among other things, Pernoud cites large amounts of testimony, including Guillaume Manchon from the Rehabilitation trial: "at that time, she was dressed in male clothing, and kept complaining that she could not do without it, fearing that the guards would violate her in the night; and once or twice she had complained to the Bishop of Beauvais, the Vice-Inquisitor, and Master Nicholas Loiseleur that one of the guards had attempted to rape her."
+Régine Pernoud credits Joan's clothing to necessity and her belief that it was ordained by God.
+Among other things, Pernoud cites large amounts of testimony, including Guillaume Manchon from the Rehabilitation trial:

-Warner argues that in pre-industrial Europe, a link existed between transvestism and priestly functions, hence justifying the historical interpretation of her as both a witch and a saint.
+Marina Warner argues that in pre-industrial Europe, a link existed between transvestism and priestly functions, hence justifying the historical interpretation of her as both a witch and a saint.
 Warner further argues for Joan as not occupying either a male or female gender.
 "Through her transvestism, she abrogated the destiny of womankind.
 She could thereby transcend her sex. ...
 At the same time, by never pretending to be other than a woman and a maid, she was usurping a man's function but shaking off the trammels of his sex altogether to occupy a different, third order, neither male nor female".
 Warner categorizes Joan as an androgyne.